penrosestudio/barclays-bank-pdf-to-csv/README.md

 Barclays Bank statement PDF-to-CSV
 ==================================

-*This project is not actively maintained by @jayfresh any more.
+*Beyond occasional updates, this project is not actively maintained by @jayfresh any more.
 Please feel free to take it on if you like it!
 It looks like Barclays have released bank feeds now, so that's also worth a look: https://help.xero.com/uk/BarclaysFeed*

 NB: This only works with Business account statements!
 Support for personal account statements would need some work.